 The FCC has also significantly revised the universal service subsidy regime to be funded by interstate carriers, such as us, and certain other entities.
 The FCC recently established new universal service funds to support qualifying schools, libraries, and rural health care providers and expanded subsidies for low income consumers.
-Recently the U.S. Court of Appeals for the Fifth Circuit reversed and remanded for reconsideration portions of the FCC's universal service subsidy plan.
-The FCC has filed for a rehearing and requested a stay of this decision.
+The FCC is continuing to revise its universal service rules which may result in further substantial increases in the overall cost of the subsidy program.
+The FCC order revising these funds is under appeal by the U.S. Court of Appeals for the Fifth Circuit.
 The outcome of these proceedings or their effect cannot be predicted.